Minqi824/ADBench/README.md

 Official code and data repository of [_**ADBench**: Anomaly Detection Benchmark_](https://arxiv.org/abs/2206.09426) (NeurIPS 2022).
 __Please star, watch, and fork ADBench for the active updates!__

+## Recent News:
+- ADBench has received 600+⭐ in github and released an official Python package📦 for a better user experience!
+Thank you all for your attention.

 ## Citing ADBench:
 Our ADBench benchmark paper is now available on [arxiv](https://arxiv.org/abs/2206.09426) and [NeurIPS Proceedings](https://proceedings.neurips.cc/paper_files/paper/2022/hash/cf93972b116ca5268827d575f2cc226b-Abstract-Datasets_and_Benchmarks.html).